Timhobson-source/feather/Readme.md

 This is a very simple display on some results of the read/write times of feather and gzip compressed files for different file sizes.
 It is a "knock out some results in an hour" kind of report, rather than actually comparing the pros and cons of the two file types for different purposes, or under various conditions

-After comparing .feather files against .csv.gz, I have found that feather files are significantly faster at reading and writing than gzip compressed .csv files for the test case.
+After comparing .feather files against .csv.gz, I have found that feather files are significantly faster at reading (by a factory about 10) and writing (by a factor of about 100) than gzip compressed .csv files for the test case.

 Here are some results after comparing them.